chyzman/dontDoThat/readme.md

 1. Deleting unknown options from your options.txt file
 2. Complaining about resource/data pack versions
 3. Complaining about dragons being here
+4. Only suggesting vanilla identifiers in commands
+5. Keybinds from only recognizing 1 keybind per key